carloslack/KoviD/README.md

     Hides files and directories.
     Explore Demos repository.

+NOTE: Although it compiles for Linux Kernel 6.x, it should not yet be used in production.

 Watch [KoviD Demos](https://github.com/carloslack/kv-demos/tree/master)

 Read [Phrack magazine](http://phrack.org/issues/71/12.html#article) where g1inko works on some challenges posed by KoviD